AdobeDocs/experience-manager-learn.en/help/forms/inbox-customization/add-married-column.md

 * [Import the review workflow](assets/review-workflow.zip)
 * [Review the workflow](http://localhost:4502/editor.html/conf/global/settings/workflow/models/reviewworkflow.html)

 This workflow has two variables defined(isMarried and income) and its values are set using the set variable component.
-These variables will be made available as columns to be added to AEM inbox
+These variables are made available as columns to be added to AEM inbox

 ## Create service